HakloTECH/Hakqlo-App/README.md

 - `git commit -a -m 'your message'` (replace 'your message' to your message)
 - `git push origin master`

+if you need to type in github password every single time, you should GOOGLE like this :'github ssh' and see articles. if you are done with the ssh setting, your problems should be solved. goodluck:wink:. lol
 ## To test PWA locally,
 use the following command to enable https local hosting.